-As such, employee issues will usually remain between the employee, and their supervisor.
-On occasion, however, an investigation may require consulting with another employee, Supervisor, Executive Director, the Board and the Health and Safety Representative, in Order to ensure and appropriate resolution.
+As such, employee issues will usually remain between the employee, and their supervisor and a third-party investigator.
+On occasion, however, an investigation may require consulting with another employee, Supervisor, Executive Director, the Board and the Health and Safety Representative,, in order to ensure and appropriate resolution.
 In such cases, the employee will be consulted prior to involving others.